Aletropy/hero-ranked-classificator/README.md

 ## Example

-If a hero has 3,500 XP, their level will be classified as **Silver**.
+If a hero has 20 victories and 5 defeats, their level will be classified as **Bronze**.

-## Technologies Used

-- Variables
-- Conditional Statements
-- Input/Output